swiss-ai-center/documentation/docs/explanations/about-fastapi.md

 ## How and why do we use FastAPI

-FastAPI is used in the [Core engine](../reference/core-engine.md) and all the services to expose the routes to the internet.
+FastAPI is used in the [Core AI Engine](../reference/core-engine.md) and all the services to expose the routes to the internet.

 ## Install FastAPI